fenago/machine-learning-for-finance/lab_guides/Lab_8.md

 at all, but at other times, the model might not train well, it won\'t converge, or it won\'t achieve a low loss rate.

-In this chapter, we\'ll be focusing on how you debug these silent failures so that they don\'t impact the machine learning algorithms that you\'ve created.
+In this lab, we\'ll be focusing on how you debug these silent failures so that they don\'t impact the machine learning algorithms that you\'ve created.
 This will include looking at the following subject
 areas: